Clearing the review backlog: Three short reviews

 The Witch Hunter by Bernard Knight.
 This is part of his Crowner John series which revolves around the figure of a coroner based in Exeter, England in the twelfth century.
 I’ve read or listened to audio versions of about half of them and they are all excellent at conjuring up the spirit of those times.
 I dont recall the plots usually, preferring the way Bernard Knight in eyes the uncertainties of life in those times, the struggles of a monarch trying to extort his power across the whole country in the face of opposition by the powerful barons and vested interests.
 Knight shows the coroner as a man of principle, determined to fulfill the responsibilities for this newly established role even if thet means he comes head to head with the county sheriff who happen so be his brother in law.
 In The Witch Hunter he has to contend with a community that views the death of a prominent burgess as a signof witchcraft.
 Personal interests intervene when the coroners beloved mistress Nesta is implicated.
 I’m surprised this series doesn’t have more visibility because it’s highly readable.
 I’ve posted about the series in general here.

-Posted on October 27, 2016, in Book Reviews, Classics Club, Crime fiction, historical fiction, United Kingdom and tagged Bernard Knight, Cranford, Elizabeth Gaskell, Susan Hill.
+Posted on October 27, 2016, in Book Reviews, British authors, Classics Club, Crime and thrillers, historical fiction and tagged Bernard Knight, Cranford, Elizabeth Gaskell, Susan Hill.
 Bookmark the permalink.
 30 Comments.